cds-snc/notification-documentation/src/en/send.md

 You can send files in two ways on GC Notify:

-1. directly attached to emails
+1. directly attached to the email
 1. with a unique link to download from the email

 You are able to control how files are delivered to recipients on every